scuzzydude/asimov/asimov.md

 The player who got the worst of it never cheated anything but fate.
 The same guy who has been hearing it from the idiots since he first picked up a bat.

-The lament for the broken-hearted Black Sox faithful after the 1919 World Series was, "*Say it ain't so, Joe*."
+The lament for the broken-hearted Black Sox faithful after the 1919 World Series was, *"Say it ain't so, Joe."*

-*We know ain't so, José.*
+***We know it ain't so, José.***

 Altuve answered the fools the only way that he ever has -- with his bat.
-As a prospect in Venezuela, undersized, and looking younger than his 16 years, Astro's executive Al Pedrique asked him, "Can you play?"
+As a prospect in Venezuela, undersized and looking younger than his 16 years, Astro's executive Al Pedrique asked him, *"Can you play?"*

-"I'll show you."
+***"I'll show you."***

 He showed Houston.
 He was the lone star of hope for four awful losing seasons.
-Then he showed the world what determination looks like when a team is led by a man who conquers impossible every day of his life.
+Then he showed the world what determination looks like when a team is led by a man who conquers impossible for breakfast, every day of his life.

 Altuve's story isn't just a great baseball epic.
 His is the story for every child that has a dream.
 Work hard.
 Listen to your parents.
 Treat people with respect.
 Be grateful.
 Never give up.
 Don't back down.